ArthurDanjou/artsite/content/projects/hackathon-cnd.md

 * **Contextual Labeling:** Distinguish between routine system "bugs" (non-malicious failures) and actual "attacks" (malicious intent).

 ### 2. Strategic Goal: Recalling the Threat
 In military cybersecurity, the cost of a **False Negative** (an undetected attack) is catastrophic.
 * **Model Priority:** We optimized our classifiers specifically for **Recall**.
 We would rather investigate a few system bugs (False Positives) than let a single attack slip through the net.
 * **Techniques:** We used ensemble methods (XGBoost/Random Forest) combined with advanced resampling to handle the heavy class imbalance typical of network traffic.

-> **Key Achievement:** Our model significantly reduced the rate of undetected threats compared to standard baseline configurations provided at the start of the challenge.
+> **Key Achievement:** Our model significantly reduced the rate of undetected threats compared to the baseline configurations provided at the start of the challenge.

 ## Deployment & Interaction